-- Sexual reproduction in plants is where the pollen from one plant's stamen is transferred to the stigma of another plant to make new seeds. - In sexual reproduction, the new seeds are not identical to the parent plants. - Asexual reproduction only requires one plant.
-The pollen from the plant's stamen goes onto the stigma to make new seeds. - Asexual reproduction produces identical offspring. - How mammals reproduce through mating. - What the life cycle of a mammal looks like. - What insect lifecycles look like, including how some insects metamorphosize. - What amphibian lifecycles are like. - The similarities and differences between mammal, insects and amphibian life cycles.
+- Sexual reproduction in plants is where the pollen from one plant's stamen is transferred to the stigma of another plant to make new seeds. - In sexual reproduction, the new seeds are not identical to the parent plants. - Asexual reproduction can happen via tubers, bulbs or runners.
+Artificial asexual reproduction is when humans cut or graft plants to make new plants. - Asexual reproduction produces identical offspring. - How mammals reproduce through mating, and how offspring is not - What the life cycle of a mammal looks like. - What insect lifecycles look like, including how some insects metamorphosize. - What amphibian lifecycles are like. - The similarities and differences between mammal, insects and amphibian life cycles.